Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

 \sectopic{Evaluation Metrics. } To better assess the performance irrespective of the selected threshold, we compute the \textit{Area Under the Curve (AUC)} for the receiver operating characteristic (ROC) across different threshold values, ranging from $0.1$ to $0.9$.
 The ROC curve captures the trade-off between the true positive rate (TPR) and the false positive rate (FPR).
 TPR is the proportion of positives correctly identified as such (i.e., the percentage of trace links correctly identified for a given threshold).
 FPR is the proportion of negatives incorrectly identified as positives (i.e., the percentage of trace links wrongly identified as not trace links).
-The AUC of the ROC curve (computed as micro-average over all the provisions to avoid the dominance of some provisions) provides a single aggregate performance measure across all possible thresholds and, hence, is a suitable evaluation metric to compare the ST models.
-We posit that the model with the highest AUC value demonstrates the best overall performance in identifying trace links in a zero-shot setting, as a higher AUC value indicates a better balance between correctly identifying true trace links (high TPR) and minimizing the identification of false links (low FPR). \sectopic{Results. } Table~\ref{tab:rq1} presents the \texttt{AUC} values of the ST pre-trained models on the \texttt{HIPAA} dataset and also reports $K$, indicating the ranking of the models in the NLP community based on their accuracy~\cite{Reimers:19}, as well as $K^\dag$, indicating the ranking based on \texttt{AUC} achieved on \texttt{HIPAA}.
+The AUC of the ROC curve (computed as a micro-average across all provisions to avoid the dominance of any single provision) provides a single aggregate performance measure across all possible thresholds and, hence, is a suitable evaluation metric for comparing ST models.
+We posit that the model with the highest AUC performs best in identifying trace links in a zero-shot setting, as a higher AUC indicates a better balance between correctly identifying true trace links (high TPR) and minimizing false positives (low FPR). \sectopic{Results. } Table~\ref{tab:rq1} presents the \texttt{AUC} values of the ST pre-trained models on the \texttt{HIPAA} dataset and also reports $K$, indicating the ranking of the models in the NLP community based on their accuracy~\cite{Reimers:19}, as well as $K^\dag$, indicating the ranking based on \texttt{AUC} achieved on \texttt{HIPAA}.

 The best-performing model on \texttt{HIPAA} is \texttt{ST29} ($K^\dag=1$), with an AUC value of 0.859.
-The next best performing model is \texttt{ST21} with an AUC value of 0.850.
+The next best-performing model is \texttt{ST21}, with an AUC of 0.850.
 The difference between these two AUC values is only marginal.
 A possible explanation is that \texttt{ST29} uses \texttt{ST21} as its base model. \texttt{ST29} has been, however, trained on more (multi-lingual) data.